 For this device that supports the extended instructions, there is no Bank Pointer for Data Memory Sectors selection.
-The desired Sector is pointed by the MP1H or MP2H register and the certain Data Memory address in the selected sector is specified by the MP1L or MP2L register when using indirect addressing access.
+The Bank Pointer, PBP, is only available for Program Memory.
+For Data Memory the desired Sector is pointed by the MP1H or MP2H register and the certain Data Memory address in the selected sector is specified by the MP1L or MP2L register when using indirect addressing access.